netbymatt/nexrad-level-2-plot/README.md

 # Notable and breaking changes

+## v2.5.0 Notable, 300km range now interperted correctly
+Prior to this version, if the data had the ```super_res_control.300km``` flag set the resulting image would effectively be "zoomed in by 2x".
+Upon examing the results of this flag on the plot, reference plots and the ```gate_count``` values it was determined no scaling needed to be performed if this flag was present.
+Instead, the ```gate_count``` already reflects the additional data the flag indicates.
+This mainly affects VEL plots and some REF plots at higher elevations, depending on the VCP the radar is using.

 ## v2.0.0 Breaking, returns an array of objects
 Previously, a single elevation would be plotted by the routine.
 The elevation was selected by ```options.elevation```. ```options.elevation``` has been renamed to ```options.elevations``` and will still take a single integer as an input, but in this configuration an array is still returned.
 The simplest way to return to the functionality of v1.1.0 is ```plot(data,products,{elevation: <integer>})[0]``` which will return only the first object in the array.